imypullan/bankingAPI/README.md

  ##### Error Response

+ If a name is not given || initial balance is negative

          {
             "success": false,
             "message": "Must have name and positive balance", "status": 404
         }

+##### Error Response

+If the wrong datatypes are submitted

+        Not Found

 ### DELETE

 `DELETE /accounts`

-This endpoint allows you to permanently remove an account from the bank
+This endpoint allows you to permanently remove an account from the bank.

 ##### Data Params